Embedding-based Music Emotion Recognition Using Composite Loss: Experiments

 \section{Experiments}

-In this section, we evaluate our CMER-CL approach on two datasets: the MediaEval Database for Emotional Analysis in Music (DEAM) dataset~\cite{DEAM} and the PMEmo dataset~\cite{PMEmo}.
-We present the results of two experiments.
-The first compares the effectiveness of our composite loss to the CCA loss or the ranking loss with KL divergence both used alone in a context of cross-modal music emotion recognition (ablation study).
-The second compares our proposed cross-modal approach using the composite loss to one-way regression baselines for M2E and E2M.
-In the following sub-sections, we first present the two benchmark datasets, the evaluation metrics used in our studies and the details of the hyper-parameters chosen for our models.
-Finally, we present the results of both experiments.
+In this section, we evaluate EMER-CL on two datasets: MediaEval Database for Emotional Analysis in Music (DEAM)~\cite{DEAM} and PMEmo~\cite{PMEmo}.
+We first present an overview and pre-processing on each dataset, the evaluation metrics, and the implementation details.
+Then, we present the results of three experiments.
+The first is an ablation study to validate the composite loss, the second compares EMER-CL to regression baselines not relying on embeddings, and the last examines the generality of EMER-CL by comparing it to the state-of-the-art MER methods.